AirGu1tarHero/Air-Hockey/README.md

 the Ctrl-Q or Cmd-Q keys.

 This game is submitted as my final project for the Harvard-X CS50 course.
+Please note that Arcade and Pymunk must be installed prior to running the game - "pip install arcade" and "pip install pymunk".
 Please enjoy!